rschristopher/rschristopher.github.io/src/custody/index.md

 This subtle difference shifts the balance of power, aligning incentives with voluntary cooperation and not with force or fiat.
+With Bitcoin, you truly can be a sovereign of your own savings.

 !!! quote "A Sovereign of your own Savings"